TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 5/Ezekiel 5.14.md

 ---

-Moreover I will make thee a desolation and a reproach among the nations that are round about thee, in the sight of all that pass by.
+Moreover I will make you a desolation and a reproach among the nations that are around you, in the sight of all that pass by.